|Title:||Wide Receivers & Running Backs - Recruiting Coordinator|

 |Previous College:||Southern New Hampshire '12 | United States Sports Academy '14|

-Reed returns to Maine Maritime Academy to coach the wide receivers and running backs for his third season on the sidelines with the Mariners, after previously serving as an Assistant Coach during the 2012 and 2013 seasons.
-Reed will also serve as the team's recruiting coordinator.
+Reed returns to Maine Maritime Academy to coach the wide receivers and running backs for his fourth season on the sidelines with the Mariners, after previously serving as an Assistant Coach during the 2012 and 2013 seasons.
+Reed also serves as the team's recruiting coordinator and Maine Maritime's Intramurals Coordinator.

 Reed comes to Castine after serving as the Recruiting Coordinator at Grinnell College in Iowa.
 From 2014-2016 Reed served as the Wide Receivers Coach at Knox College in Galesburg, Illinois.
 During that time he mentored All-Midwest Conference wide receiver Ilir Emini, who set single-season records in total receptions (88), most receptions in game (16), and recorded six games with 100 receiving yards or more under Reed.